FREQUENTLY ASKED QUESTIONS

 HOW DO I JOIN THE SPORT TRUCKS?

 Joining is Easy!
 Club Forms for Membership, Truck Registration, Hold Harmless and Minor Release are available below.
-Off Season Club Meetings (October – April) are held on the third Wednesday of the month at 7:00 pm, located at The Colonial House in Freedom, Wisconsin.
+Off Season Club Meetings (October – March) are held on the third Wednesday of the month at 7:00 pm, located at Buzz's in Freedom, Wisconsin.

 Additional questions have been answered and can be viewed on our “FAQ” page.
 Further help is available from Club Officials, current members, and on our Facebook Page and Facebook Group.
 You can find these pages by searching “Wisconsin Sport Trucks” on Facebook.